alex1031/nba_player_stat_projection/README.md

 - Joining of multiple dataframes were executed.
 - Normal distribution was used to simulate the results.
 - .csv file containing the results was the output.
 Examples can be found in the Projections file.
+- Standard deviations of the player's stats were provided as a way for the user to evaluate the volatility of that particular player.

 ## Code and Resources Used
 **Python Version**: 3.8.8\